 Remembering The “Chinese Super Bowl” Between Yao Ming & Yi Jianlian in 2007

-You might be shocked to hear that a regular season game between the Rockets and Bucks in 2007 had more TV viewers than the Super Bowl, but when Bucks lottery pick Yi Jianlian played his first game against Yao Ming on November 9th of 2007, between 150-250 million people in China watched it on one of the 13 channels showing the game; the 2006 Super Bowl had about 93 million viewers in the US.
+You might be shocked to hear that a regular season game between the Houston Rockets and Milwaukee Bucks in 2007 had more TV viewers than the Super Bowl.
+Why?!
+When Bucks lottery pick Yi Jianlian played his first game against Yao Ming on November 9th of 2007, between 150-250 million people in China watched it on one of the 13 channels showing the game.
+To put those numbers in perspective, the 2006 Super Bowl had about 93 million viewers in the US.

-The Rockets won the “Chinese Super Bowl” behind 28 points and 10 boards from Yao, while rookie Yi had a decent line of 19 and 9.
+The Rockets won the “Chinese Super Bowl,” behind 28 points and 10 boards from Yao, while rookie Yi had a decent line of 19 points and 9 boards.

-Yi has spent the last 4 years back with the Guangdong Southere Tigers and picked up right where he left off by racking up All-Star games, 3 MVP awards and another championship.
+Yi has spent the last four years back with the Guangdong Southere Tigers and picked up right where he left off, racking up All-Star games, three MVP awards and another championship.

 Then in August of 2016, a decade after the media was labeling Yi “The Next Yao Ming,” the Lakers brought Yi back to the states.
 Less than two months later, before the season even started, the Lakers waived Yi at his request.